40 Famous Australian Landmarks You Must Visit

 Kangaroo Island is popular for its seafood restaurants, local breweries, wine tours, impressive walks, and wildlife (think kangaroos, koalas, short-beaked echidnas, and more).
 While here, you can also walk amongst endangered Australian sea lions and watch them in their natural habitat.

 While on the island, don't forget to visit Lathami Conservation Park as well as you can find the endangered glossy black cockatoo here.
-Ferries operate daily from the town of Cape Jervis, and there are regular flights from Adelaide.
+Ferries operate daily from the town of Cape Jervis, and there are regular flights from the city of Adelaide.

 Blue Mountains, Katoomba